linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 Gateway API solves some inherent limitations with Ingress, primarily the fact that Ingress is Layer 7 only.

-## Gateway API Installation/Setup - And Migrating From Ingress
+## Gateway API Tutorial?
+Nah.

+We would need a separate tutorial on Gateway API, so I don't even try to begin here.
+The examples from above mention that you even have to enable it specifically in the Traefik installation before using it: https://github.com/traefik/traefik-helm-chart/blob/master/EXAMPLES.md#use-kubernetes-gateway-api

-How to migrate from Ingress to Gateway API: https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/
+Also - How to migrate from Ingress to Gateway API: https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/